they feel different, what are they made of?

 Threadcount refers to the number of threads woven into a square inch of fabric.
 Higher counts means tinier threads are used theoretically giving a thinner, smoother sheet.
 When done well this can be very comfortable.

-Threadcount isn’t very useful in describing clothing cotton because big threads and a looser weave are used for durability and breathability.
+Threadcount isn’t very useful in describing the muslin we use because big threads and a looser weave are used for durability and breathability.
 This gives the fabric a thicker, textured feel and look that gets soft as opposed to smooth with continued washing and use.
 Muslin is generally measured in ounces (weight) rather than thread size.

 By focussing only on threadcount you can miss the bigger picture and not necessarily get sheets that are any softer, more comfortable or longer lasting.
 For a better judge of the overall quality of sheets take a few more things into consideration such as what they are made from, how they feel now, how they will feel once they’ve been used for a while, how long they will last, and how to care for them properly.